fwup-home/fwup/README.md

   -n   Report numeric progress
   -o <output.fw> Specify the output file when creating an update (Use - for stdout) -q   Quiet
-  -t <task> Task to apply within the firmware update -v   Print version and exit
+  -t <task> Task to apply within the firmware update package -v   Print version and exit
   -y   Accept automatically found memory card when applying a firmware update